rpetrich/callander/README.md

 make -j4
 ```

-For best results, use gcc 9.4.0 on ubuntu 20.04 to produce completely static
+For best results, use a modern version of gcc to produce completely static
 binaries that run on any recent Linux kernel.